 2. CCWG-Accountability Recommendations

-The CCWG-Accountability recommends creating an entity that manages the process of enforcement on the community's behalf:
+The CCWG-Accountability recommends creating an entity that will act at the direction of the community to exercise and enforce community powers:

-This entity will take the form of the Sole Designator model, which has legal standing as a California-based unincorporated association.
+This entity will take the form of a Sole Designator, which has legal standing as a California-based unincorporated association.

 The Sole Designator will act as directed by participating Supporting Organizations (SOs) and Advisory Committees (ACs).